Post Sports Event Massage – How Does It Help?

 You’ve put your body to the test during a big sporting event.
 Now it needs to recover!
 Your muscles will feel tight after you’ve completed an event.
 This can be a result of tiny, microscopic tears in the muscle fibers.
 Although this is perfectly normal, tight muscles can lead to injuries like muscle strains and tears if not dealt with.
 And what is the perfect way to soothe stressed muscles?
 Of course, a massage!
 It can also boost lymph movement around your body which can help prevent lactic acid buildup in your muscles.

 A post-event massage may help prevent the dreaded delayed onset muscle soreness (DOMS) and is good for overall recovery after any strenuous exercise.
 If you’re feeling stiff and sore, a good post-event massage will revive you, helping to improve your range of movement, reduce soreness, fatigue, and more.
 The rubbing and friction help to warm up muscles which relax and loosens muscle fibers too.

 If you’ve had a cramp during the event, be sure to tell the massage therapist.
 A massage therapist can perfectly target specific techniques on the affected areas.
-If you have had cramps in several areas, your therapist will probably advise you to drink plenty of fluids, which can be down to dehydration.
+If you have had cramps in several areas, your therapist will probably advise you to drink plenty of fluids, and fluids with electrolytes, which can be down to dehydration.
 Tell the therapist if you have any other symptoms, too, like any lightheadedness or dizziness, although it’s quite normal to feel a bit wobbly after the massage.